 What Are Welding Defects?

-Welding defects are flaws, irregularities, and imperfections formed in a given weldment, compromising its intended use or aesthetic appeal.
+Defects in welding are flaws, irregularities, and imperfections formed in a given weldment, compromising its intended use or aesthetic appeal.
 Irregularities that compromise the weld are classified as weld defects according to ISO 6520.
 In contrast, flaws that do not compromise the weld are classified as weld discontinuities.
 Their acceptable limits are under ISO 5817 and 10042.

 Weld defects may occur inside or outside the metal, weakening the joints or affecting their appearance.
 While some flaws can be within permissible limits, others may lead to product rejection.
 Thus, it is essential to avoid weld failure.